 The second approach complements the first by emphasizing that trait evolution within a plant species can depend on the ecological context of interacting herbivorous insect species.
-Stated differently, selection on traits is diffuse rather than pairwise, and depends on the fitness consequences of genetically based interactions among multiple community members (Janzen 1980; Strauss et al 2005).
+Stated differently, selection on traits is diffuse rather than pairwise, and depends on the fitness consequences of genetically-based interactions among multiple community members (Janzen 1980; Strauss et al 2005).
 Since Janzen (1980) coined the term, “diffuse coevolution”, a growing body of empirical (Simms and Rausher 1989; Hougen-Eitzman and Rausher 1994; Iwao and Rausher 1997; Juenger and Bergelson 1998; Stinchcombe and Rausher 2001; Agrawal 2004) and theoretical work (Rausher 1992, 1996; Strauss et al. 2005) indicates that the covariance of relative fitness with trait values (a selection gradient) may also depend on the presence or absence of multiple species.
 This context-dependent selection has obvious implications for trait evolution by natural selection.
 While much of the work on community genetics has been performed on plant-herbivore interactions, proponents of a community genetics perspective suggest that it can be applied to other types of interactions in community ecology, i.e., to predator-prey (Yoshida et al. 2003;), competition, host-parasite (Inouye and Stinchcombe 2001), biodiversity, stability (Crutsinger et al. 2006; Keith et al. 2010) and even ecosystem processes such as nutrient cycling (Whitham et al. 2003; Wade 2003; Schweitzer et al. 2004, 2008).

-A growing body of research indicates that community genetics is generally applicable to many aspects of community ecology and ecosystem ecology (Bailey et al. 2009), and there is conceptual understanding that genetic variation should be incorporated into ecological dynamics under some, but not all, ecological scenarios or contexts.
+A growing body of research indicates that community genetics is generally applicable to many aspects of community and ecosystem ecology (Bailey et al. 2009), and there is conceptual understanding that genetic variation should be incorporated into ecological dynamics under some, but not all, ecological scenarios or contexts.
 Morin (2003) suggested that community genetics may not be as important in highly diverse systems when species interact with a greater diversity of selective agents.
 Morin’s statement suggests that the importance of genetic variation for species interactions is a continuum where at one end of the community genetics spectrum, genetic variation is very important and at another, it is of no importance.
 As Strauss et al. (2005) emphasizes, populations of different species impose selection upon one another through traits.
 So, the likelihood that heritable trait variation in one species causes variation in the fitness of another (i.e., causing ecological and potentially evolutionary responses) depends not only on the existence of the pair-wise interaction but also on its contribution relative to all the other sources of selection.
 In other words, the importance of community genetics depends on how tangled the bank is.